-- when the logbook period begins and ends - the car's odometer readings at the start and end of the logbook period - the total number of kilometres that the car travelled during the logbook period - the number of kilometres travelled for work activities based on journeys recorded in book.
-If you made two or more journeys in a row on the same day, you can recas a single journey - the business use percentage for the logbook period.
+- when the logbook period begins and ends - the car's odometer readings at the start and end of the logbook period - the total number of kilometres that the car travelled during the logbook period - the number of kilometres travelled for work activities based on journeys recorded in the logbook.
+If you made two or more journeys in a row on the same day, you can record them as a single journey - the business use percentage for the logbook period.